"Music, landscape gardening, architecture — there was no start to his talents."

 - Gaston Lagaffe is an amateur inventor whose designs frequently malfunction.
 Especially when chemical experimentation is involved.

-- Tintin.
+- The Adventures of Tintin.
 When the protagonists first meet Professor Calculus he fits this trope; for instance his shark submarine breaks in half when he sits in it.
 He gets better though.

 - Cubitus: Sémaphore (Professor Dingy) from the Franco-Belgian comic (which was adapted into an anime as Wowser), who epitomizes this trope to the extreme.
 Most of the stories revolve around one of his inventions going wrong.